 But why risk it?
 A short, polite, well-written post-interview thank you can add a positive note to the impression you leave behind.
 It can help you stand out (and be remembered) as someone thoughtful and professional who they’d enjoy working with.
 Especially if you take the time to make it a good one!

 Email or letter or phone call?
-Oh my!

 When sending a post-interview thank you, most of the time an email to the person(s) who interviewed you will do nicely.
 Then again, depending on the type of job, an old-fashioned handwritten snail mail note (typed if your handwriting is as bad as mine) might be a nice touch.